 From 1992, the Workers’ College started conducting a variety of education programmes for trade unionists (Bofelo et al. (2013).
 These were designed as one-year certificate courses requiring students to attend classes once a week as the students were working adults (Bofelo et al. (2013).

-The Labour Studies Diploma (LSD) was the first diploma that was introduced by the college in 1992, and it was run for 48 weeks housed at the Centre for socio-legal studies at the University of KwaZulu-Natal.
-The college enrolled 48 students for the first diploma and it was supported by other short courses such as Trade women union, conferences, seminars and outreach programmes which were run from Kwazulu-Natal to Cape Town.
+The Labour Studies Diploma (LSD) was the first diploma that was introduced by the college in 1992, and it was run for 48 weeks housed at the Centre for Socio-Legal Studies at the University of KwaZulu-Natal.
+The College enrolled 48 students for the first diploma and it was supported by other short courses such as Trade women union, conferences, seminars, and outreach programmes which were run from Kwazulu-Natal to Cape Town.

-However, it must be noted that the Workers’ College’s education programmes were designed around particular content and outcomes to meet the needs and challenges facing such organisations that were not to be found in any of the higher education institutions.
+However, it must be noted that the Workers’ College’s education programmes were designed around particular content and outcomes to meet the needs and challenges facing such organisations which were not found in any of the higher institutions of education.
 Initially, an agreement around formal accreditation was reached between the Workers’ College and Ruskin College, Oxford, U.K., but because of the geographical distance between institutions, the arrangement became impractical.”

 The third and fourth diploma called Labour Economic Diploma (LED) and Political and Social Development Diploma (PSDD) was introduced in 1997 and 1998 respectively, and 23 and 19 students were enrolled for both diploma.

 “In 1997, an arrangement was established with UKZN, giving effect to an accreditation link in the following way: The four one-year Workers’ College diplomas received UKZN Senate approval as alternative access qualifications into a degree programme: